 Károly Takács (1948, 1952, 1956)

-Hungarian shooter Károly Takács was a world-class pistol shooter, though was prevented from taking part at the 1936 Olympics because of his low military rank.
+Hungarian shooter Károly Takács was a world-class pistol shooter, though was prevented from taking part in the 1936 Olympics because of his low military rank.
 He was on target to compete in 1940, but during army training in 1938 his right hand (and shooting hand) was badly injured when a faulty grenade exploded.
 Undaunted, he started training with his left hand, and won the national championship the following year.
 He had to wait until 1948 for the Olympics to resume, where he won the gold medal in the 25m rapid fire pistol, then repeated that effort in 1952.

 Lis Hartel (1952, 1956)

 Danish equestrian athlete Lis Hartel was paralysed below the knees as a result of polio and required assistance on and off her horse.
-She became the first woman in the equestrian sports to win an Olympic medal when she won silver medals at the 1952 and 1956 Summer Olympics in dressage.
+She became the first woman in equestrian sports to win an Olympic medal when she won silver medals at the 1952 and 1956 Summer Olympics in dressage.

 Harold V. Connolly (1956, 1960, 1964, 1968)

 US athlete Connolly won the gold medal at the 1956 Olympic Games in hammer throwing which was remarkable as he had Erbs Palsy, which meant his deformed left arm was 4.5 inches shorter than his right arm, and his left hand was two-thirds smaller than his right hand.
 He also finished eighth in 1960, sixth in 1964 and did not qualify for the final in 1968.